MuhammadHussain06/ai-inference-overhead-harness/README.md

   as a floor; it doesn't remove that cost from the AI/mock numbers, which still include it.
-- **No verification that the two `cpuset` ranges are on distinct physical cores rather than SMT siblings of each other** — pinning is verified as configured (via `docker inspect`), not confirmed as physically isolated.
+- **No verification that the two `cpuset` ranges are on distinct physical cores rather than SMT siblings of each other** — pinning is confirmed live at the cgroup level, not confirmed as physically isolated.
 - **CPU governor/frequency is a single snapshot per suite run**, not a per-rep or per-cell trace — it can flag a run as suspect but won't catch thermal throttling that only appears mid-run under sustained load.